-It’s necessary to inform the public where you got that coveted forensic training and degree.
+It’s necessary to inform the attorneys–and the public–where you got that coveted forensic training and degree.
+Due diligence, solid credentials to present to a Judge and Jury.
 However, if the school itself raises an eyebrow, a proactive strategy is better than a defensive/reactionary response.

 To make my point, I selected a few common and problematic education issues.

 Medical school abroad (case study of a Caribbean medical school below.)

 - Medical Schools named after people unfamiliar to the public.

 - Medical Schools not in the U.S. followed by residency and licensing in the US.